Guilford County PAGE Advocacy Statement

-Per Sneha Shah-Coltrane, Director, Gifted Education and Advanced Programs, NC is one of the few states that legislatively mandates “…public schools identify and serve academically or intellectually gifted (AIG) K – 12 students.”
+Per Sneha Shah-Coltrane, Director, Advanced Learning and Gifted Education, NC is one of the few states that legislatively mandates “…public schools identify and serve academically or intellectually gifted (AIG) K – 12 students.”
 While there are many definitions of the academically and intellectually gifted, even among experts, in NC the definition is as follows:

 State Definition of AIG Students, Article 9B (N.C.G.S. § 115C-150.5)

 Academically or intellectually gifted (AIG) students perform or show the potential to perform at substantially high levels of accomplishment when compared with others of their age, experiences or environment.
 Academically or intellectually gifted students exhibit high performance capability in intellectual areas, specific academic fields, or in both the intellectual areas and specific academic fields.
 Academically or intellectually gifted students require differentiated educational services beyond those ordinarily provided by the regular educational program.
 Outstanding abilities are present in students from all cultural groups, across all economic strata, and in all areas of human endeavor.